x

 No, Washington is not adding an additional 46-cent gas tax in 2023

-An analysis of a new carbon offset fee found drivers could pay 46 cents more per gallon of gas in January but the state said that's not "reflective of reality.”
+An analysis of a new carbon offset fee found drivers could pay 46 cents more per gallon of gas in January but the full impact is not yet known.

 OLYMPIA, Wash. — Starting January 1, 2023, drivers in Washington might have to shell out even more for a gallon of gas, but just how much the increase could be is widely debated.